 The District has made staffing changes.
 The full time Sexton/manager's position is discontinued.
-A part time office clerk has been hired.
-The district is looking to hire a part time grounds maintenance person effective immediately.
-In the meantime, volunteers are helping in some cemeteries, and the Columbia County Work Crew continues to provide several hours a week for edging, and clean up work.
+A full time Office Manager has been hired.
+The district has also hired two part time grounds maintenance/Sextons.
+The Columbia County Work Crew continues to provide several hours a week for edging, and clean up work.

 If you or anyone you know may know something about this trash that was dumped at the entrance to Neer City cemetery; Please notify the office at 503-556-9697 or call Columbia County Sheriff's Office.
 This particular dump was found by a neighbor over the bank and brought up to the road where it is in the photo.
 It was then found by the Sexton down over the bank.
 The Sexton returned the following day with a trash can to remove the trash; the neighbor had brought it back up to the side of the road again!
 Someone had aparently thrown the trash back down over the bank.
 This is not the first time trash or dead animal parts have been dumped at this location.

 The date for the monthly board meetings has been changed from the second Monday each month to the third Monday each month.

 A message from the Board

 Each Memorial Day, thousands of graves in our District are decorated with all kinds of decorations from simple artificial flowers stuck in the ground to large settees and also; metal stakes holding down plastic baskets; fiberglass solar light stakes with glass angels or crosses; Glass jars and vases; all kinds of rocks big and small; fishing lures (and fishing poles).